How to Start a Blog with GrooveBlog

 6) Does GrooveBlog allow me to create pages or landing pages?

 You would use GroovePages for that.
 It's a drag and drop editor with a lot of features.
 You can even use direct marketing focused elements to boost conversions.
 I'm using GroovePages on this site.
-If you look at my homepage, it looks very different than my blog posts.
+If you look at my homepage, it looks very different from my blog posts.

 7) How many themes does GrooveBlog have?